dfighter1312/data-science-collection/Topic 4 - Portfolio Risk Management/README.md

 ## What this repository do?

-A hands-on project on portfolio risk management, while learn the course **Introduction to Portfolio Risk Management in Python** on DataCamp.
+A hands-on project on portfolio risk management, while learn the course **Introduction to Portfolio Risk Management in Python** on DataCamp (in `topic_4_course_1.ipynb`).

+I have added a note for course **Quantitative Risk Management in Python** in `topic_4_couse_2.ipynb`, which extends the risk management methodology with more advanced concepts.
+However, this should be for reading at the moment only.

 ## Struggle and Derived Tips during implementation